2025 Illinois First-Time Homebuyer Programs and Loans

 Illinois first-time homebuyer qualifications

-To qualify for Illinois first-time homebuyer programs, work with an approved lender to ensure your annual income and purchase price of your soon-to-be primary residence fall within a program’s limits.
-You’ll need to maintain a minimum credit score of 640 and keep your DTI below 50%.
-You must also complete a homebuyer education course and have your $1,000 contribution ready.
+To qualify for first-time homebuyer programs, work with an approved lender to ensure your annual income and purchase price will meet a program’s limits.
+Depending on the program, you’ll need to maintain credit score requirements and be below a certain DTI ratio.
+You must also complete a homebuyer education course and have your minimum contribution amount ready.

 Steps to apply for a first-time homebuyer program